OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/International Standing Orders.md

 ## Overview

-The International Standing Orders resource is used by a PISP to initiate an International Standing Order.
+The International Standing Order resources (international-standing-order-consents and international-standing-orders) are used by a PISP to initiate an International Standing Order.

 This resource description should be read in conjunction with a compatible Payment Initiation API Profile.